 Apart from the applesauce, all ingredients used in this recipe can be found in most households.

 - Applesauce – the main ingredient in this recipe.
 You can use either store-bought or homemade applesauce.
 For more fragrant cookies, I recommend using my homemade applesauce.
 If using store-bought applesauce, choose a variety without added sugar.
+You can even try using pear sauce or cranberry apple sauce instead of applesauce.

 - Butter – unsalted works best for this recipe.
 Ensure the butter is softened before using in the recipe by leaving it at room temperature for 2-3 hours.